CI-Dominik/pp1-geocaching/README.md

 ![Screenshot of the lighthouse test for the 404 page in desktop view](docs/benchmarks/404-desktop.jpg)

 ### WAVE extension
 * The WAVE extension in Google Chrome was used to spot errors in page design.
-Some of the homepage's areas suffer from low contrast.
-This issue will be thought about in the future to discuss a redesign of the used color palette.<br>
-The only other issue was a redundant link to the frontpage in the logo and the navigation bar.
+It falsely detected headings The only other issue was a redundant link to the frontpage in the logo and the navigation bar.
 As it is common practice to use this approach to web design, I did not address this issue any further.<br>
 The WAVE extension correctly spotted the aria labels that were used for the footer's social media icons.
 The links also got the rel attribute of noopener to increase website security.